brunopk/sc-master/README.md

 Most properties are defined as constants on `project/settings.py` .

-Connection to [sc-driver](https://github.com/brunopk/sc-driver) is disabled by default.
-To enable it and avoid establishing multiple connections:
+Connection to [sc-rpi](https://github.com/brunopk/sc-rpi) is disabled by default to facilitate development.
+If you want to enable the connection again, for instance to probe the system with all components ([sc-rpi](https://github.com/brunopk/sc-rpi), [sc-master](https://github.com/brunopk/sc-master) and [sc-web](https://github.com/brunopk/sc-web)):

 1. Set `SC_CONNECTION_DISABLED = True` on `project/settings.py`
 2. Run django with `--noreload` argument: `python manage.py runserver --noreload`.

-To run in development mode with hot-reloading (without using [sc-driver](https://github.com/brunopk/sc-driver)) :
+To disable connection to [sc-rpi](https://github.com/brunopk/sc-rpi) and run [sc-master](https://github.com/brunopk/sc-master) with hot-reloading again:

 1. Set `SC_CONNECTION_DISABLED = False` on `project/settings.py`
 2. Run django **without** arguments.